 Assigning link groups to an external dynamic content block works in the same way.
 When configuring the block's settings, enter link group names into the 'Link groups' field.
 These will then be assigned to all links within that external dynamic content block.

-You can find you link click reporting by selecting a campaign in the Reporting > Campaign reports area.
+You can find you link click reporting by selecting a campaign in the.
 The link group report is in the Interaction area.

 You can also filter in the same way in the Unique user click through report.